NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Evaluation and Experiments

 \subsection{Results on SIDD Benchmark}

-The SIDD~\cite{abdelhamed2018high} contains about 30,000 noisy images from 10 scenes under different lighting conditions using 5 representative smartphone cameras and generated their ground truth images through a systematic procedure.
+The Smartphone Image Denoising Dataset (SIDD)~\cite{abdelhamed2018high} , are about 30,000 noisy images from 10 scenes under different lighting conditions using five representative smartphone cameras and generated their ground truth images through a systematic procedure.
 SIDD can be used to benchmark denoising performance for smartphone cameras.
-As a benchmark, SIDD splits 1,280 color images sized at $256\times256$ for validation.
+As a benchmark, SIDD splits 1,280 color images for the validation.

-In this section, we use the SIDD benchmark to verify the performance of our method on a real-world noise reduction task.
-We compare our method with the previous methods, including VDN~\cite{yue2019variational}, DANet~\cite{yue2020dual}, and MIRNet~\cite{zamir2020learning}.
+In this section, we use SIDD benchmark~\cite{abdelhamed2018high} to verify the performance of our method on a real-world noise reduction task.
+We compare with the previous methods, including VDN, DANet, and MIRNet.
 Table~\ref{table:sidd} illustrates a quantitative comparison between previous methods and ours in Fig~\ref{fig:sidd example}.
 We also provide visualization of noise reduction results from different models.
 The number of parameters and computational cost of each model are shown in Fig~\ref{fig:flop_psnr}.

-Compared to MIRNet, we provide $39.75$ PSNR compared to MIRNet's $39.72$ by only taking \textbf{11.2\%} of its computational cost and \textbf{41.82\%} of its number of parameters.
-In the SSIM metric, we have a performance rise over MIRNet, boosting from $0.959$ to ours $0.969$.
+Compared to MIRNet, we provide 39.75 PSNR compared to MIRNet's 39.72 by only taking \textbf{11.2\%} of its computational cost and \textbf{41.82\%} of its number of parameters.
+In the SSIM metric, we have a performant rise over MIRNet, boosting from 0.959 to ours 0.969.
 This growth explains that our model concentrates further on regional textures and local features.